 - Anderson Zercher Squat: The Zercher Squat and its variations are some of my favorite squats.
 Of course, the demand on the anterior chain and upper back are great, but I’m particularly good at these which is probably more of the reason I like them so much.
 But in all seriousness, this favorite of Christian Thibadeau is beneficial because the stimulus is quite different from a Front Squat.
 In fact, your Front Squat numbers may not correlate with your Zercher Squat (I can actually Zercher Squat 50lbs more than I can Front Squat) and, in particular, from Deadstop off pins forces you to engage the anterior core and upper back because you’re starting at a disadvantageous joint angle.
 And, frankly, regardless of what the keyboard warriors say about Zercher Squats being “dangerous,” I’ve only seen positive results from including them in my (and my clients’) programming.
 These can also be done as a Front Squat and Back Squat from multiple heights for 1,2,3 rep maxes.

-- Wide Stance Box Squat with a Cambered Bar: I can’t credit Louie Simmons enough for what he has provided to the strength training world and the popularization of the Box Squat is largely due to Westside Barbell and Louie Simmons.
+- Wide Stance Box Squat: I can’t credit Louie Simmons enough for what he has provided to the strength training world and the popularization of the Box Squat is largely due to Westside Barbell and Louie Simmons.
 The Wide Stance Box Squat is definitely a game-changer for every athlete I’ve used them with.
 There are a few reasons.
 1) The box squat breaks up the phases of the lift, forcing you to use less loading (less spinal compression) and not use the stretch reflex as many lifters become accustomed to using.
 2) The wide stance puts a great deal of stress on the hips, hamstrings, and adductors, where most trainees tend to be lacking.
 Additionally, if you have knee issues, the box squat is a great alternative, as there is less shear force on the knees.
 Lastly, in a group setting where ability varies, the box squat can double as a teaching tool and reinforce proper hip-hinge pattern.
 Overall, the box squat is arguably the biggest-bang-for-buck squat in my opinion.
-The use of Cambered Bar provides an entirely new level of stability, unlike a straight bar.
-While I love to include in my training this bar is absolutely brutal and turns Dynamic Effort work into a conditioning session!

 - Squats to pins: These may be one of the most challenging variations of the squat you haven’t tried.
 Pausing on pins releases elastic energy accumulated during the eccentric phase of the lift more so than a Box Squat as your body is completed unloaded once the bar meets the pins.
 These can be done with either the front squat, back squat, or Zercher squat and are done for Max Effort or repetition effort work.
 Stick with rep ranges inside of 5 reps to avoid excessive amounts of movement breakdown.
 Add band-tension and your core will be lit.